 I had no structure to writing, no deadlines, and zero sense of urgency.
 Then in 2017, I decided I had to publish it before my 30th birthday.

 I did meet my deadline but still disappointed it took so long to get it published.
 But, better late than never.

 Let me help you speed up the process so you can write your book and have it published much sooner!

-Before we get into the ins and outs of how to write a book you need to decide your topic and format.
+Before we get into the ins and outs of how to write a book, you need to decide on your topic and format.

-By starting with your table of contents you will be able to reverse engineer the content and make sure each section will relate to your books objective.
+By starting with your table of contents, you will be able to reverse engineer the content.
+This will make sure that each section will relate to the objective of your book.

 I DID NOT do this and I ended up writing a ton of content that didn’t end up in the book.

 I began writing without a specific purpose.
 This was a huge msitake!

 I wasn’t sure if that would be for a blog, chapters of a book or a short e-book.
 I just wrote when I was frustrated with the financial world.
 It wasn’t the best idea but it did help me get into the habit of writing every day.

 Don’t be surprised if the table of contents is the hardest part of writing a book.